Ancestral, Folk, & Indigenous

 I have been a singer, a composer of sun dance songs, an announcer, a ritualist, healer and intercessor at many different sun dances since 1977.
 I have seen its revival and its evolution since 1966.
 I recently had a vision in which all of the medicine people I have encountered in my life were in an Inipi with me and they all told me to finish this dance.
 What this meant to me was that we must begin and finish this part of the sun dance which is to bring people to peace.
 The revival of the sun dance was meant to wake the Lakota people up to the path of peace by the humiliation of the warrior's ego.
 It seems we have done enough of that now, and it is time to do the other part of the dance which is to bring peace.
 That is the reason, with Ervin Keeswood's blessing and honoring of me, we are beginning and we will finish the High Star Sun Eagle International Sun Dance For Peace."

 Lucy started to study astrology and herbalism as a teenager from her aunt.
 Lucy has been an ongoing student and teacher of medicinal plants and has been teaching 40 of those years; the last 10 at the University of New Mexico.
 She grows and wild harvests herbs, writes about herbs, paints herbs and has made more than 200 formulas.
 Her herbal formulas have been in stores across the land and also at Taos Farmers Market before the world got strange about herbs.
 She has come to the herbs mainly through the European version and has learned some of other Traditions along the way.
-Lucy has led and organized many Pagan holidays for the Taos Community.
+Lucy has led and organized many Pagan and celtic holidays for the Taos Community.

 Topics: Growing Medicinal Foods, Quechua Traditions of the Andes